rltvty/chromebox-kubernetes/README.md

 * Don't bother encrypting your home directory
 * Unmount partitions that are in use? - YES
 * Partitioning method: Manual, working on disk: SCSI1 (0,0,0) (sda)
+  * Note that we will create a single partition that covers the full disk.
+There will be no swap partition since this is no longer usable with kubernetes and therefore will just take up space that can be used elsewhere.
   * Delete Swap partition
   * Delete Primary partition
   * Create new partition in the free space
-    * 12 GB / Primary / Beginning / Mount point: `/` / Bootable - On / Done setting up the partition
+    * 16 GB / Primary / Mount point: `/` / Bootable - On / Done setting up the partition
-  * Create new partition in the remaing free space
-    * 4 GB / Logical / Use as: `swap area` / Done setting up the partition
 * Finish partitioning and write chagnes to disk - YES
+* On no-swap-space confirmation page, say <No> to continue without setting up swap space.
+* Confirm <Yes> to write changes to disk.
 * HTTP proxy information: (blank)
 * How do you want to manage upgrades on this system? - Install security updates automatically